Save £10 on a £100 spend use code:

 FAQ's

 Will you accept my cycle to work scheme provider? - Yes!
 We accept all cycle to work scheme vouchers Is there a limit on how much I can apply for? - There is no cap on how much you can apply for.
 However, your workplace may have a limit & the amount you can apply for may be dependent on your income.
 Can I offer cycle to work scheme without a provider? - Yes!
 Employers can provide the Cycle to work scheme without working through a participating provider.
 However, your employees will be capped at a £1000 spend if your business does not have an FCA license.
-I'm Self employed, can I benefit from the cycle to work scheme? - No, unfortunately if you are self-employed you can not access the cycle to work scheme.
+I'm Self employed, can I benefit from the cycle to work scheme? - So long as you are paid via PAYE, you can access the cycle to work scheme.
 Can I buy sale items on the cycle to work scheme? - Sale items are not available on the cycle to work scheme if you are using a participating provider.
-Can I buy anything on the cycle to work scheme? - No, items which are not allowed on the cycle to work scheme are Cycle computers, GPS devices, Nutriton, Turbo trainers, Smart phone accessories, Bike racks, Power meters & Kids bikes.
+Can I buy anything on the cycle to work scheme? - No, items which are not allowed on the cycle to work scheme are Cycle computers, GPS devices, Nutrition, Turbo trainers, Smart phone accessories, Bike racks, Power meters & Kids bikes.